ZachWatkins/tamus-order-theme-wp/README.md

 ## Command Line Tasks

 1. `$ npm start` - Used to initialize the repository; should only be run after downloading the repository for the first time.
-2. `$ npm run configphpcs` - Configure the PHP Code Sniffer module to use WordPress Coding Standards.
-3. `$ npm run checkwp` - Checks the repository's WordPress files against the WordPress Coding Standards and outputs a report into your terminal.
+2. `$ npm run checkwp` - Checks the repository's WordPress files against the WordPress Coding Standards and outputs a report into your terminal.
-4. `$ npm run fixwp` - Automatically fixes syntax and whitespace issues with the repository's files according to WordPress Coding Standards.
+3. `$ npm run fixwp` - Automatically fixes syntax and whitespace issues with the repository's files according to WordPress Coding Standards.
-5. `$ npm run windows-configphpcs` - The same as `$ npm run configphpcs` but with Powershell-friendly syntax.
-6. `$ npm run windows-start` - The same as `$ npm start` but with Powershell-friendly syntax.
-7. `$ npm run windows-checkwp` - The same as `$ npm run checkwp` but with Powershell-friendly syntax.
-8. `$ npm run windows-fixwp` - The same as `$ npm run fixwp` but with Powershell-friendly syntax.
-9. `$ grunt` - Compile SASS files into compressed, production-ready CSS files.
+4. `$ grunt` - Compile SASS files into compressed, production-ready CSS files.
-10. `$ grunt develop` - Compile SASS files into expanded, sourcemapped CSS files.
+5. `$ grunt develop` - Compile SASS files into expanded, sourcemapped CSS files.
-11. `$ grunt watch` - Continuously watch SASS files for changes and compile them into expanded, sourcemapped CSS files every time they are saved.
+6. `$ grunt watch` - Continuously watch SASS files for changes and compile them into expanded, sourcemapped CSS files every time they are saved.
-12. `$ grunt compress` - Create a compressed package file named `tamus-order-plugin-wp.zip` that can be uploaded to your WordPress website's plugin dashboard.
+7. `$ grunt compress` - Create a compressed package file named `tamus-order-plugin-wp.zip` that can be uploaded to your WordPress website's plugin dashboard.

 ## To Do

 1. Implement Active Directory user authentication, onboarding, and offboarding using either the WordPress SAML SSO plugin from OneLogin, the TAMU directory REST API [https://mqs.tamu.edu/rest/](https://mqs.tamu.edu/rest/), or both and one or more WordPress Cron tasks or manual functions.
 2. Remove the following form fields from the `edit-user.php` administrative UI since they are not used: Visual Editor, Keyboard Shortcuts, Website, Biographical Info, Profile Picture, New Password, Password Reset.
-3. Change the NPM scripts for Windows
-4. Consider implementing a custom XML ruleset file for PHP CodeSniffer
+3. Consider implementing a custom XML ruleset file for PHP CodeSniffer
-5. Replace NPM package `grunt-sass-lint` with something that isn't abandoned
+4. Replace NPM package `grunt-sass-lint` with something that isn't abandoned

 ## Potential Installation Issues